 With hindsight, many of us who have been made redundant think we should have seen it coming.
 Although a sign by itself might be nothing to worry about, a series of signs in the workplace could indicate your job is in peril.
 If you’re worried about redundancies, look for these signs that you may be made redundant to find out if your days in a job are numbered.
 Then you can take action before the news breaks.

-A major warning sign that your job could be in danger is that your particular industry or area of expertise is struggling.
+A major warning sign that you may be made redundant is that your particular industry or area of expertise is struggling.
 For instance, friends doing similar work to yours but in competitor companies start losing their jobs.

 Economic crises can hit organisations hard; find out what your company is saying in public.
 Staff cuts are often the first money-saving measure during tough times.